weaversa/cryptol-course/labs/Language/Basics.md

 but the latter can be useful for explicating the correspondence to functions from other languages or documents.

   * If it helps you, mentally read curried functions like this: input argument types are all prior to the last arrow and the result type follows the last arrow.
-Pictorially: `in -> in -> ... -> in -> out`
+Pictorially: `in -> in -> ... -> in -> out`.
   * Partial application lets one form a new function from an old one where an argument is fixed.
 For instance, `gcdCurried 10` is a function itself!

 ```shell
   labs::Language::Basics> :type gcdCurried 10
   gcdCurried 10 : Integer -> Integer
 ```

     `gcdCurried 10` takes an integer and returns an integer.
 When it is applied to an integer it computes the gcd of 10 and that integer.
 Other examples to illustrate partial application:
   * Incrementing is addition partially applied to 1.
-Notionally:
-    `inc x = (add 1) x`
+Notionally: `inc x = (add 1) x`.
   * The reciprocal is division partially applied to 1.
 Notionally:
-    `recip x = (div 1) x`
+    `recip x = (div 1) x`.
   * Really `gcdUncurried` is a function of one argument.
 That argument is an ordered pair which makes `gcdUncurried (28, 20)` look just like a two argument function in many languages.

+**EXERCISE**:

 ## Small Functions